NicholasStern/Dotua/docs/documentation.md

 One intuitive motivation for this (h/t [Rufflewind](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation)) is to think of reverse mode as an inversion of the chain-rule.

-In this notation, the derivative for some output variable w to some variable $t$ is a linear combination of derivatives for each u_i that w is connected to.
+In this notation, the derivative for some output variable w to some variable *t* is a linear combination of derivatives for each u_i that w is connected to.

 ![](images/forward_cr.png)